 Fun fact: This is the sister property to Holiday House above.

 $170-$450- 3.5 stars

-If you’ve ever dreamed of spending a weekend in a mediterranean retreat, but haven’t quite made it over to Europe, Korakia Pensione is your saving grace.
+If you’ve ever dreamed of spending a weekend at a Mediterranean retreat, but haven’t quite made it over to Europe, Korakia Pensione is the next best thing.
 Picture this: You start your day with a fully cooked breakfast in a Moroccan courtyard before grabbing a vintage book from their library and lounging around poolside.
 Spend the afternoon in the spa before a traditional Moroccan tea experience.
 The following day, grab one of the resorts complimentary bicycle rentals and tour downtown Palm Springs.
 Finish the evening laying on one of the poolside daybeds looking at the stars, or watching one of the vintage movies playing on a big screen.
 Sounds pretty perfect, right?

 Perks: Quiet, retreat experience, spa on-site, bicycle rentals, Moroccan decor & traditions, reasonably priced, gorgeous setting, complimentary fully-cooked breakfast, romantic packages available including Baby Moon experiences and flower deliveries, bocce ball, library

 I have been waiting for this hotel to open for years!
 Finally, it. has. arrived!
 And well worth the wait.
 Housing the only rooftop pool in Palm Springs (hello mountain views, fire pits, and insanely good margaritas!).
 This new space is modern, spacious, and conveniently located right in the heart of downtown Palm Springs.